farirpgs/fari-games/_games/charge-rpg.md

 There are thousands of great table-top role-playing games out there.
 Some are generic, like [GAME_NAME], and others are made with a very specific settings in mind.
 In the later, mechanics are often created to re-enforce the setting.

 [GAME_NAME] is generic, which means that you get to pick the world and setting you want to play in.
-You could play in Sci-Fi setting where new planets are still being discovered and terraformed every day, or during the British Industrial Revolution.
+You could play in Sci-Fi setting where new planets are still being discovered and terraformed every year, or during the British Industrial Revolution.
 You get to choose.

-Because each setting can be widely different, the game mechanics [in GAME_NAME] were made with very specific goals in mind to help you create the story ou want to tell.
-It does this while trying to accomplish the *right* middle ground between versatility and specificity.
+Because each setting can be widely different, the game mechanics [in GAME_NAME] were made with very specific goals in mind to help you create the story you want to tell. .

-The three main pillars of this game center around Characters, Style of Play and Style of Story.
+The two main pillars of this game center around Characters and Story Style.

 **First, it should be easy to create a character for any setting.**

 > Character should be able to be defined easily, yet still be able to be unique in their own way.
-They should also be able to be generic enough so that playeres can create the character they want to play in the setting they are most interested in.
+They should also be able to be generic enough so that players can create the character they want to play in the setting they are most interested in.
 >
-> [GAME_NAME] does this by making character shine using `Aspects` to define who they are, `Actions` to highlight what they are good at, and `Talents` to make them evolve in interested ways.
+> [GAME_NAME] does this by making character shine using `Aspects` to define who they are, `Actions` to highlight what they are good at, and `Talents` to make them evolve in interesting and way.

-**Style of play should not be enforced.**

-> The system should let the group decide what style of play they prefer.
-From planning beforehand to jumping straight into the action.
->
-> It does this by letting players add new proactive and reactive narrative elements to scenes that have a mechanical impact on the game.

 **The system should offer dials to have grimmer up to bigger than life adventures.**